Wisconsin Secure Program Facility

 Inmate Mail - P.O.
 Box 9900, Zip 53805-9900

 Latest Available Institution Annual Report

-*NOTE* WSPF is in the process of constructing a contact visitation room for general population inmates.
-Until construction is completed, the face-to-face no contact visitation booths are unavailable for use.
+*NOTE* WSPF has completed construction of a contact visitation room for general population inmates.
+The room will be open for use beginning Friday, April 17.
+Until then, the face-to-face no contact visitation booths are unavailable for use.
 Visits are still available utilizing the video visitation system.

 The Wisconsin Secure Program Facility, Wisconsin’s most secure facility, safely and humanely houses, manages and controls inmates who demonstrate serious behavioral problems in other settings.
 WSPF provides inmates the opportunity to acquire skills needed for their possible integration into less secure correctional environments.

 Programming at this facility is designed to provide inmates with some of the assistance necessary to modify their behavior to a degree that will allow them to be returned to a traditional maximum security facility.
 There must be a belief that they can be moved to such a facility without creating unreasonable risk to staff, other inmates, themselves, or the secure and orderly running of the institution.
 Inmates transferred to WSPF have earned their way to this facility because of behaviors exhibited in alternate sites.
 They have jeopardized the safety and security of the facility, staff, and/or other inmates.
 It is our intention to influence this behavior by using a phase system designed to manage risk in conjunction with treatment programming.
 Inmates progress through three phases with the final phase being a transition phase prior to their return to a less restrictive maximum security facility.